math3536/Tavily-Quata-Usage/README.md

 - For GitHub-based workflows, you can add a scheduled sync job later to refresh `data/accounts.json` and `data/usage_history.csv`.
 - The app is designed to be simple to extend if you later connect it to Tavily billing, logs, or a custom collector.

-### Screenshots

-Add application screenshots here once you have a browser capture from the running app.

-### Next Steps

-Possible upgrades:

-- add screenshots to this README
-- connect a real data collector
-- add auth or access control for shared deployment
-- add automated checks for malformed JSON or CSV files

----

 ## 中文